Great Britain in the Seven Years' War: Failed invasion

-The central plank of France's war against Britain in 1759 was a plan to invade Britain, authored by the French chief minister Duc de Choiseul.
+The central plank of France's war against Britain in 1759 was a plan to invade Britain, authored by the French chief minister Étienne François, duc de Choiseul.
 It was subject to several changes, but the core was that more than 50,000 French troops would cross the English Channel from Le Havre in flat-bottomed boats and land at Portsmouth on the British coast.
 Aided by a Jacobite rebellion – they would then advance on London and force a peace agreement on the British, extracting various concessions and knocking them out of the war.
 The British became aware through their agents of the scheme and drew up a plan to mobilise their forces in case of the invasion.
 In an effort to set back the invasion, a British raid was launched against Le Havre which destroyed numerous flat-boats and supplies.
 In spite of this, the plans continued to progress and by autumn the French were poised to launch their invasion.

-Following naval defeats at the Battle of Lagos and Battle of Quiberon Bay, and with news of the Allied victory at Minden, the French began to have second thoughts about their plan, and in late autumn cancelled it.
+Following naval defeats at the Battle of Lagos and the Battle of Quiberon Bay, and with news of the Allied victory at Minden, the French began to have second thoughts about their plan, and in late autumn cancelled it.
 The French did not have the clear sea they hoped for the crossing, nor could they now spare the number of troops on the continent.
 A number of flaws in the plan had also become apparent, including the fact that claims of the number of Jacobite supporters were now considered wildly optimistic.
 The campaign was considered a last throw of the dice for the Jacobites to have any realistic hope of reclaiming the British throne.
-After the campaign the French soon abandoned the Stuarts entirely, withdrawing their support, and forcing them to take up a new home in Rome.
-Many of the Highland communities that had strongly supported the Jacobites in 1715 and 1745 now had regiments serving in the British army, where they played a key role in Britain's success that year.
+After the campaign the French soon abandoned the Stuarts entirely, withdrawing their support.
+Many of the Highland communities that had strongly supported the Jacobites in 1715 and 1745 now had regiments serving in the British Army, where they played a key role in Britain's success that year.